 And we did.
 In fact, he proved his critics wrong with some storming displays in the middle of the park; playing his part in keeping us in the Conference.
 Some even say it was some of the best that many had ever seen him play in red and white.
 But this dedication would again lead to his downfall again; repeating the same injury on his right knee and forcing him out of first team contention until November 2003 at the earliest.

 With fans already talking of his return to the team, Graham Westley shocked us all when he swiped his axe through the team; releasing Sam and three others from the club.

-The official “report” told us nothing about why he had been released and it wasn’t even deemed worthy of a page to itself and fans were told officially that he had left in an ‘aside’ at the bottom of another story.
+The departure of Sam McMahon in dubious circumstances where no-one really knows what happened left a sour taste in the mouth.
+The official “report” told us nothing about why he had been released and it wasn’t even deemed worthy of a page to itself; instead, fans were told officially that he had left in an ‘aside’ at the bottom of another story.

 After his time with us, Macca went on to play for Burton Albion – although injuries again stopped the Brewers from getting the best out of him.
 Hinckley United, King’s Lynn and Stamford also felt the benefit of his talents before the curtain fell on his career.